How to Prevent Feet Swelling While Sitting at Your Desk

 Let’s face it.
 We sit for too long in front of computer screens at our jobs, and then, we often sit on couches when we get home from work.
 Not to mention sitting in our cars or public transport!
 Gravity will play its role and start making it harder for blood to travel up from the lower legs, and this can lead to swelling and discomfort.

 When you spend extended periods of time sitting, without taking breaks to move your legs, you increase your risk of getting swollen feet and ankles.
-You can start to feel uncomfortable, get tingling in your feet, and even feel very slow when you get up, like you have “heavy legs”.
-But luckily, there are ways to prevent these.
+Because most of us work at a desk, this is a common problem.
+If you work a desk job, you can start to feel uncomfortable tingling in your feet, and you can even feel very slow when you get up, like you have “heavy legs.”
+One study found that you can sit for more than 6 hours a day if you have a desk job - almost 50% of people in that study reported discomfort because of prolonged sitting.
+Luckily, there are ways to prevent discomfort in the feet and legs.

 Read on to get our top tips and learn how to keep your feet from swelling while you’re sitting at your desk.
 We’ll also cover why the swelling happens in the first place and answer frequently asked questions about swollen ankles from sitting at a desk.